Fall Study Board

 Study Board General Information

 Psychology is a science.
 The principles that students learn from textbooks and in psychology courses were derived from scientific research.
-To enhance the students' understanding of the research process in psychology, the Department of Psychology offers opportunities for students to engage in psychological research experiences for class credit.
-Students in PSY 100 for the Fall or Spring semesters are required to earn four (4) research credits.
+To enhance the students' understanding of the research process in psychology, the Department of Psychology and the Department of Psychological Sciences offers opportunities for students to engage in psychological research experiences for class credit.
+Students in PSY 100 for the Fall or Spring semesters are required to earn six (6) research credits.
 Students in PSY 100 for the Summer, Winter, May or Bi-term semesters are required to earn two (2) research credits.
 Other Psychology classes, at the discretion of the instructor, may also offer research credit.
 Students earn one (1) credit for each half hour (30 min.) of research participation and half (0.5) of a credit for each satisfactory article quiz.
-Only credits earned through the Study Board will count toward fulfillment of the coourse requirement.
+Only credits earned through the Study Board will count toward fulfillment of the course requirement.

 Students can earn research credits from two primary activities: